natedileas/Landsat-Buoy-Calibration/README.txt

 Notes:
 Log information can be found in ./logs/calibrationController.log, ./logs/modtran.log

-Developed by Nathan Dileas
+Developed by Nathan Dileas, RIT 2015
-Bugs: nid4986@rit.edu, subject line: "Landsat Vicarious Calibration Bug"